Marine Corps Detachment says farewell to Redden, welcomes Mestemacher during ceremony

 |0

-This work, Marine Corps Detachment says farewell to Redden, welcomes Mestemacher during ceremony, by Amanda Sullivan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Marine Corps Detachment says farewell to Redden, welcomes Mestemacher during ceremony, by Brian Hill, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.